Last updated

 Each control has a unique ID, which the UI framework uses to distinguish controls within containers.
 It’s very important that your control’s ID doesn’t conflict with others, as that could result in a broken state or worse.

-and pass the desired ID.
+To create the ID, call and pass the desired ID.

-and passing the ID structure you've created.
+Then, create the checkbox by calling and passing the ID structure you've created.

 With the control and row ready, let’s add them to a group.